osquery/foundation/docs/office-hours/20200428_meeting_notes.md

 not a strong criticism.

 The current direction adds a long column name to tables.
 How do we feel about that?
-Does having it hidden mitgate it?
+Does having it `HIDDEN` mitgate it?
 Given security software's penchant for long explcit names, this may be a non-issue.

 Discussion about whether or not this can be a `HIDDEN` column.
 That